Subsequent to my schooled by a OT post, I wanted to explain what I learned about the sensory system in defensive children.

 I want to emphasize that we have not self-treated.
 My son has developed his own coping activities over the years and he uses them when he wants too.
 While this is better than doing nothing it isn’t a fix, it’s only damage control.

-Don’t wait.
+Don’t wait to treat this.
+It gets worse the longer it’s left untreated.
 If at all possible get an evaluation for a sensory child as early as possible.
 Keep in mind your school may not be able to treat this appropriately.